Voljega/amiga4recalbox/README.md

 ------------------------
 - unzip them, delete the .info file at the same level than the folder, copy to your roms folder or subfolder
-- you'll need a custom .uae file at the same level than the folder with the same name, generate one : genUAE.sh /recalbox/share/roms/amiga600 600 will generate an Amiga500 uae for every folder in the amiga600 roms folders, you can off course use subfolders), you can also simply copy and rename one of the sample whd uae file from recalbox/share/emulateurs genUAE.sh /recalbox/share/roms/amiga1200 1200 will generate an Amiga500 uae for every folder in the amiga600 roms folders
+- you'll need a custom .uae file at the same level than the folder with the same name, generate one :
+- genUAE.sh /recalbox/share/roms/amiga600 600 will generate an Amiga500 uae for every folder in the amiga600 roms folders, you can off course use subfolders) or you can also simply copy and rename one of the sample whd uae file from recalbox/share/emulateurs
+ - genUAE.sh /recalbox/share/roms/amiga1200 1200 will generate an Amiga1200 uae for every folder in the amiga1200 roms folders

 KNOWN BUGS
 ------------